LottieFiles/lottie-react/README.md

 ### Lottie-Player

-Add the element `lottie-player` and set the `src` property to a URL pointing to a valid Bodymovin JSON.
+Add the element `LottiePlayer` and set the `src` property to a URL pointing to a valid Lottie JSON.

 ```javascript
 <LottiePlayer